jak-inventions/Main-Website/README.md

+# Protos Apps Main Website React Redesign
-This is the main site of Protos Apps
+This is a redesign of the Protos Apps main website built enitrely in React